rbowsley/lamplighthelp/source/26-1-0_Matching_Module-_Set-up.markdown

 ### Deleting a Category or Sub-category

-Before you delete a category or sub-category, consider that any existing tags for these sub/categories will be lost, and you will no longer be able to search your {{volunteer opportunity}} records and {{volunteer application}}s for them.
+Before you delete a category or sub-category, consider that any existing tags for these sub/categories will be lost, and you will no longer be able to search your {{volunteering opportunity}} records and {{volunteering application}}s for them.

 You can delete a whole category with all its related subcategories in one go, or choose to remove single subcategories.